 The North Island has Mt Ruapehu which has two ski fields, but I think you are better off down south with more choices and probably more consisent snow and/or weather. almost 11 years ago

 I'm definitely with Charles in heading to Queenstown!
 It's a pretty good place to base yourself for the mountains down here, the closest being Coronet Peak (about half an hour away) but there's also the Remarkables, Cardrona and Treble Cone (at the furtherest, it's 1.5hrs away in Wanaka).

 Queenstown has a huge amount of accommodation options as well as transport available to all of the above mountains if you don't have your own while you're here.
 Not to mention the stackload of other activities that you can get amongst while you're here, from bungy jumping to wine tours and everything in between!

-ellie. over 10 years ago
+ellie. almost 11 years ago

 Queenstown is definitely the best place to base yourself from.
 We spent a few weeks there last year, the accomodation is super cheap, there are shuttle buses to the two major resorts in the area (Coronet Peak and The Remarkables), prehaps to others further afield also, and the general vibe of the whole town is awesome.

 As for the resorts, Coronet Peak has some really good blue and green runs, and the main runs are serviced by 8 seater (I think it was 8, perhaps 6) lifts.
 The Remarks is a bit smaller and more park orientated.
 Has some awesome parks, and pretty decent begginer park (where i spent alot of time!).